 -

-Water Affinity II Defensive You are some sort of sophont amphibious creature.
+Water Affinity II Miscellaneous You are some sort of sophont amphibious creature.

 • Proprioception: You can hold your breath for up to 4 hours and swim twice as fast as you run.